wigglewiggle961/genai-monopoly-rule-checker-assistant/README.md

 Select between **Simple RAG** or **Agentic RAG** and start asking questions!

 ### 3. Run Evaluations
-Compare the effectiveness of different chunking strategies:
+Compare the effectiveness of different chunking strategies using the Ragas evaluation framework:
 ```bash
 python run_eval.py
 ```